kasisoft/resticdash/README.md

 That's where this dashboard comes in.
 It's meant to visually show if a backup ran in a specified timeframe.
 If it ran it's green and otherwise it will simply be red, so I might need to check in on that.

-Another reason for this dashboard is the fact that Ilike to dabble in other unfamiliar technologies as I'm primarily a Java/Kotlin/Spring dev.
+Another reason for this dashboard is the fact that I like to dabble in other unfamiliar technologies as I'm primarily a Java/Kotlin/Spring dev.
 So this little dashboard serves as a useful playground and a way to practice other stuff.